 How the Wyndham Reward Visa card works

-You earn five points per dollar spent on Wyndham hotel stays worldwide and on Vacation Rentals in North America properties, double points on all eligible gas, utility and grocery store purchases (excluding Target and Walmart), and one point per dollar spent elsewhere.
+You earn three points per dollar spent on Wyndham hotel stays worldwide and on Vacation Rentals in North America properties, double points on all eligible gas, utility and grocery store purchases (excluding Target and Walmart), and one point per dollar spent elsewhere.

 What can you use Wyndham Reward Visa points for?